 Use of oral contraceptives (birth control pills) significantly reduces the risk of ovarian cancer among BRCA mutation carriers.
 However, the protection that birth control pills confer against ovarian cancer might come at the cost of an increase in breast cancer risk.
 Generally speaking, oral contraceptive use is weakly associated with breast cancer risk.
 However, the risk is greater for women who start oral contraceptives at a very young age.
 Now a new study has reported that women with a BRCA1 mutation should probably avoid taking birth control pills before age 25.

-Latest research finds pill use at young age increases BRCA1 breast cancer risk
+Latest research finds pill use increases BRCA1 breast cancer risk

 The case-control study referenced at the beginning of this news story was designed to investigate the relationship between age of oral contraceptive use and breast cancer among BRCA1 mutation carriers.
 The study included 2,492 matched pairs of women with harmful BRCA1 mutations.
 BRCA1 carriers who had been diagnosed with breast cancer were matched with unaffected carriers based on year of birth and country of residence.
 A questionnaire was used to collect detailed information about birth control use.
 The goal was to determine the association between birth control pill use and breast cancer by age at first use and by age at diagnosis.